abysamross/C_NIX_Programming/README.md

 	All the above mentioned operations except `freeStack(struct stack*)` take **O(1)** time. `freeStack(struct stack*)` takes **O(n)** time.

 	All the macros does type checking for the stack pointer passed to it.

+	An illustration/example can be found in `stacTrial.c` file.

+	**NOTE:** `make` builds only the stack implementation.
+To try out the example build it using:

+	`gcc -Wall -std=c99 mstack.o stacTrial.c` or simply `gcc mtack.o stacTrial.c